hrishita18/Trader-Performance-vs-Market-Sentiment/README.md

 - trader_clusters.csv

 In order to run streamlit script:
-Make sure you are running the script in the directory where the dataset and the script is present.
+Make sure you are running the script in the directory where the dataset and the script is present. results.py requires merged_dataset.csv which is not included in the repository but it is produced when you run the actual internship_assignment.ipynb file

 ```python
 streamlit run results.py